NOTICE TO THE PUBLIC - ANTI COVID19 REGULATIONS

 - the use of amplifiers and sound diffusion systems

-- walking in flower beds, removing flowers, fruit or parts of plants
+- walking in flower beds, sitting on the ground, removing flowers, fruit or parts of plants

 - leaving your animal’s droppings on the ground

-- playing ball, using elettric scooters, digging holes, throwing stones
+- playing ball, using electric scooters and wheelie bags, digging holes, throwing stones

 - writing on or marking walls, railings or trees or causing damage of any kind